GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 ### Initial Audit

-Tools like [WebPageTest](https://webpagetest.org/) and [Lighthouse](https://web.dev/uses-long-cache-ttl/) can be used to quickly verify that all of a page's static resources are being cached for the correct length of time.
+Most CDNs will provide cache analytics.
+In addition, tools like [WebPageTest](https://webpagetest.org/) and [Lighthouse](https://web.dev/uses-long-cache-ttl/) can also be used to quickly verify that all of a page's static resources are being cached for the correct length of time.
 This is accomplished by checking the HTTP Cache headers of each resource.
 Caching a resource using the maximum appropriate Time To Live (TTL) will avoid unnecessary origin fetches in the future and therefore increase CHR.

-At a minimum, these headers typically need to be set in order for a resource to be cached by a CDN:
+At a minimum, one of these headers typically needs to be set in order for a resource to be cached by a CDN:

-*   **Cacheability**: `Cache-Control: Public`
+*   `Cache-Control: max-age=`
-*   **Freshness**: `Cache-Control: max-age=&lt;seconds>`, `Cache-Control: s-max-age=&lt;seconds>`, or `Expires`.
+*   `Cache-Control: s-max-age=`
+*   `Expires`

+In addition, although it does not impact if or how a resource is cached by a CDN, it is good practice to also set the [`Cache-Control: immutable`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#Revalidation_and_reloading) directive.`Cache-Control: immutable` indicates that a resource "will not be updated during its freshness lifetime".
+As a result, the browser will not revalidate the resource when serving it from the browser cache, thereby eliminating an unnecessary server request.
+Unfortunately, this directive is only [supported](https://caniuse.com/#feat=mdn-http_headers_cache-control_immutable) by Firefox and Safari - it is not supported by Chromium-based browsers.
+This [issue](https://bugs.chromium.org/p/chromium/issues/detail?id=611416) tracks Chromium support for `Cache-Control: immutable`.
+Starring this issue can help encourage support for this feature.

 For a more detailed explanation of HTTP caching, refer to [Prevent unnecessary network requests with the HTTP Cache](https://web.dev/http-cache/).

 ### Fine tuning

 A slightly simplified explanation of how CDN caches work is that the URL of a resource is used as the key for caching and retrieving the resource from the cache.
 In practice, this is still overwhelmingly true, but is complicated slightly by the impact of things like request headers and query params.
-For example, only using the resource URL as the cache key won't work if a site uses the Accept-Language header for localization.

-Addressing these considerations is not only important for maximizing CHR, but also for ensuring that the correct content is served to users.
+As a result, rewriting request URLs is an important technique for both maximizing CHR and ensuring that the correct content is served to users.
 A properly configured CDN instance strikes the correct balance between overly granular caching (which hurts CHR) and insufficiently granular caching (which results in incorrect responses being served to users).

 #### Query Params